How Does PCOS Affect Fertility? | The Evewell Clinic - The Evewell

 Due to the fact that it’s a hormonal condition, PCOS can also have a serious effect on your fertility.
 When you’re struggling to get pregnant it can be incredibly frustrating and stressful.

-This week, one of our newest consultants, Dr Kat Kriedt, is exploring how PCOS can affect fertility, and what you can do about it.
-As well as IVF and fertility preservation, Kat has a specialist interest in reproductive endocrinology, PCOS and the management of recurrent miscarriage.
+We asked Dr Ewa Goncikowska to explain how PCOS can affect fertility, and what you can do about it.
+As well as IVF and fertility preservation.

 How do I know if I have PCOS?